What is bullous pemphigoid?

 - Severity of itch

-- Observation point: initial phase, active treatment, reducing treatment, maintenance phase on minimal treatment, or complete remission off treatment
+- Observation point: the initial phase, active treatment, reducing treatment, maintenance phase on minimal treatment, or complete remission off treatment

 - Current treatment